steveknipmeyer/ModelRelief/ProjectNotes/TechnicalNotes.md

         API  and Ux validation is needed to ensure that the extension is always present.
             Can it be inferred from the Format?
     How will the Format property be used for Models, DepthBuffers and Meshes?
-        Is it necessary if the file type can be found through reflection?
+        Is it necessary if the file type can be found through inspection?
     How should the model name be held in the ModelViewer?
         The model.Name property is now 'Root' (THREE).